maxtyson123/MaxOS/docs/Notes.md

 # Hardware Communication
-Here are some notes on how the comincation with hardware works, this is used for the keyboard and mouse communication
+Here are some notes on how the comincation with hardware works, this is used for the keyboard and mouse communication and setting up other devices, eg. GPU
 ### Data Send / Receive
 This relates to "port.cpp", directly used by "interrupts.cpp, mouse.cpp, keyboard.cpp"
 - When you press a key on the keyboard a signal will go to the programmable interrupt controller (PIC)